awesome-pro/neon-website/content/docs/guides/grafbase.md

 npm install @neondatabase/serverless
 ```

-## Retrieve your Neon connection string
+## Retrieve your Unique connection string

-A database connection string is required to forward queries to your Neon database.
+A database connection string is required to forward queries to your Unique database.
 To retrieve the connection string for your database:

-1. Navigate to the Neon **Dashboard**.
+1. Navigate to the Unique **Dashboard**.
 2. Copy the connection string for your database from the **Connection Details** widget.
 The connection string should appear similar to the following:

    ```text shouldWrap